 The discovery of cosmic acceleration [1] has stimulated the study of different models of dark energy [2] which may be responsible for such a phenomenon.
-Models of dark energy include those based on different perfect fluids, having negative pressure, on minimally and nonminimally coupled scalar fields and on fields having nonstandard kinetic terms [3,4].
-The latter ones include as a subclass the models based on different forms of the Born-Infeldtype action, which is often associated with the tachyons arising in the context of string theory [5].
+Models of dark energy include those based on different perfect fluids, having negative pressure, on minimally and non-minimally coupled scalar fields and on fields having non-standard kinetic terms [3, 4].
+The latter ones include as a subclass the models based on different forms of the Born-Infeld-type action, which is often associated with the tachyons arising in the context of string theory [5].
 Tachyonic models with relatively simple potentials were confronted with observational data in [6].
-Compared to the standard Klein-Gordon scalar field cosmological models the dynamics of tachyon models can be much richer due to the nonlinearity of the dependence of the tachyon Lagrangians on the kinetic term of the tachyon field.
+Compared to the standard Klein-Gordon scalar field cosmological models the dynamics of tachyon models can be much richer due to the non-linearity of the dependence of the tachyon Lagrangians on the kinetic term of the tachyon field.

 In a recent paper [7] a particular one-parameter family of tachyon models was considered, which has revealed some unexpected features.
-At some values of the parameter of the model a long period of accelerated quasi-de Sitter expansion is followed by a period of cosmic deceleration culminating, after a finite time, in an encounter with a cosmological singularity of a new type, which was named big brake.
-This singularity is characterized by an infinite negative value of the second time derivative of the cosmological radius of the Universe, while its first time derivative and the Hubble variable vanish, and the radius itself acquires a finite value.
-This singularity belongs to the class of soft (sudden) cosmological singularities [8-10] which have been rather intensively studied during the last years.
+At some values of the parameter of the model a long period of accelerated quasi-de Sitter expansion is followed by a period of cosmic deceleration culminating, after a finite time, in an encounter with a cosmological singularity of a new type, which was named Big Brake.
+This singularity is characterized by an infinite negative value of the second time derivative of the cosmological radius of the universe, while its first time derivative and the Hubble variable vanish, and the radius itself acquires a finite value.
+This singularity belongs to the class of soft (sudden) cosmological singularities [8, 9, 10] which have been rather intensively studied during the last years.
 Here it is worth mentioning that in the context of the scrutiny of candidates for the role of dark energy, some other singularities attract the attention of cosmologists.
-Among them a special place is occupied by the big rip singularity [11], arising in some models where phantom dark energy [12] is present.
-The possibility of the existence of a phase of contraction of the Universe, ending up in the standard big crunch cosmological singularity, was also considered in the literature [13].
-Recently, w singularities were also proposed [14].
+Among them a special place occupies the Big Rip singularity [11], arising in some models where phantom dark energy [12] is present.
+The possibility of existence of a phase of contraction of the universe, ending up in the standard Big Crunch cosmological singularity was also considered in the literature [13].
+Recently, w-singularities were also proposed [14].